cu-mkp/m-k-manuscript-data/_texts/p-170r_tl.md

 ## Casting

-Do not cast all at once because in doing so, the metal overflows and gets cold instead of going to the bottom of the mold.
+Do not cast all at once because in doing so, the metal overflows and gets cold instead of going to the bottom <span class="x">of the mold</span>.
 Rather, cast it bit by bit, and gently.